Strategic Dialogue Assessment: The Crooked Path to Innocence: : S trategic D ialogue A ssessment

+Up to this point, we have provided a way to incorporate Gricean maxims into the jury function, in parallel to the ME Game formulation; to capture the finer-grained effects of discourse moves; and to develop a more estimable account of the constructs introduced by the jury function.
+We call our approach Strategic Dialogue Assessment (\name), and now elaborate on its scoring mechanism, our variant of the ME Games jury function.
+We locate base strategic value primarily in the impact of commitment contents on discourse goals.
+Based on their effect on the speaker's goals, we categorize commitments (\commit) into four types with different assigned values: \ben, \detr, \neu\ (or impartial), and \none.

-In addition, we introduce penalizing/rescuing terms based on violations of the Gricean maxims of relevance, manner, and quality.
+In addition, we replace $\textnormal{P}_k(\textnormal{Good}_i)$ with penalizing/rescuing terms based on violations of the Gricean maxims of relevance, manner, and quality.
 Specifically, violations of relevance (\rel) and manner (\man) are treated as \textit{multiplicative} terms (see Eq.\ref{eq1}).
 When a witness makes a beneficial/neutral commitment in an irrelevant or unclear statement, the strategic gain is diminished compared to a response that is relevant and clear.
-Detrimental commitments conveyed through implicature are penalized less severely, since they avoid explicitly harming the speaker’s interests.
-In such cases, the indirectness provides some strategic compensation\footnote{Note that such compensation does not apply to \none, as no commitment is made in the first place (e.g., when the response strongly violates relevance and/or manner).}.
-Truthfulness (quality; \qual) is also modeled as a \textit{multiplicative} factor (see Eq.\ref{eq1}), capturing whether the speaker is perceived as trustworthy.
-This reflects the idea that it is not the objective truth that matters strategically, but the perception of truthfulness—since perceived credibility determines whether the speaker’s gains can be fully realized.
-Together, these refinements decompose the abstract game-theoretic term $\textnormal{P}_k(\textnormal{Good}_i)$ into more interpretable discourse properties: commitments and violations of the Gricean maxims.
+Detrimental commitments conveyed through implicature are penalized less severely, since they avoid explicitly harming the speaker's interests.
+In such cases, the indirectness provides some strategic compensation.\footnote{Note that such compensation does not apply to \none, as no meaningful (i.e., interpretable) commitment is made in the first place (e.g., when the response has strongly violated relevance and/or manner).} Truthfulness (quality; \qual) is also modeled as a \textit{multiplicative} factor (see Eq.\ref{eq1}), capturing whether the speaker is still perceived as trustworthy and sincere from prior turns.
+Together, these refinements extend and decompose $(\textnormal{COH}_i(k) + \textnormal{RES}_i(k)) \times \textnormal{P}_k(\textnormal{Good}_i)$ into interpretable discourse properties: commitments and violations of the Gricean maxims.